Shagnikpaul/helios/README.md

 <h2>🔧 First time setup.
 (Required)</h2>

+> **Make sure while inviting the bot you had given the bot the access to all the required permissions it was asking.
+Without them the bot will not work.
+They are also required for sending automatic weather feeds.**

 Helios supports prefix `!w` but only help command (`!whelp`) works for now.
 It is recommended to use the `slash-commands` since only they will be updated in future.

 <ul>